cyberexpertsng/cseanctfv2/Pwn/Ret2win 2/README.md

 }
 ```

-Basically this function expects two parameter and expects them to match `0xdead` & `0xbeef` respectively, if it does match then it prints the flag
+Basically this function requires two parameter and expects them to match `0xdead` & `0xbeef` respectively, if it does match then it prints the flag

 Our goal is to call this function, but how do we exactly exploit the buffer overflow?